 In normal riding conditions, it feels steady and controlled.
 You’re not adjusting constantly, which makes longer sessions easier.

-Across conditions:
+Across conditions

 - Maintains stable pull in changing wind